U.S. Route 52: Iowa

 US 52 enters Iowa north of the unincorporated community of Burr Oak.
 It passes by Luther College on the west side of Decorah.
 At Calmar the road turns to a southwest–northeast orientation.
 It joins with US 18 just to the west of Postville.
 The two highways overlap until a point east of the unincorporated community of Froelich.
 US 52 roughly parallels the Mississippi River for the rest of its path through Iowa to Dyersville, where it intersects and joins US 20 and turns eastward towards Dubuque.

 West of Dubuque, US 52 merges south onto the Southwest Arterial, a four-lane expressway directing traffic around the southern edge of the city.
 US 52 heads southeast to a junction with US 61 and US 151.
 All three routes travel northbound (even US 52, which is signed as southbound) as an expressway, until US 52 departs in Key West to remain close to the Mississippi River.
-After passing through a hilly and scenic region, including the small river city of Bellevue, the highway turns to an east–west orientation near Sabula at the junction of Iowa Highway 64 and the northern terminus of US 67.
+After passing through a hilly and scenic region, including the small river city of Bellevue, the highway turns to an east–west orientation near Sabula at the junction of Iowa 64 and the northern terminus of US 67.
 In Sabula, the highway becomes a wrong-way road; northbound traffic travels south, and vice versa, from Sabula to the Dale Gardner Veterans Memorial Bridge, where US 52 crosses over the Mississippi River into Illinois.

-North of Dubuque, US 52 was formerly routed onto a narrow and winding road, concurrently with Iowa Highway 3.
+North of Dubuque, US 52 was formerly routed onto a narrow and winding road, concurrently with Iowa 3.
 While scenic, the road has been the scene of numerous accidents over the years owing to this nature.
 Between 1964 and 1967, this segment of the route was designated Alternate US 52 and US 52 was rerouted south from Luxemburg to Dyersville along Iowa Highway 136, and east from Dyersville to Dubuque along US 20; however in 1967, US 52 was restored to the Iowa Highway 3 alignment.
 After the completion of the Southwest Arterial in 2020, a similar change took place as US 52 was once again removed from the Iowa Highway 3 alignment and again routed from Luxemburg to Dyersville to Dubuque, then onto the Southwest Arterial, to US 61/US 151, finally reaching its former routing at Key West.

 The majority of US 52 in Iowa is located within the unglaciated Driftless Area.